mdttn/ValentinesDayForms/README.md

 # ValentinesDayForms
-C# Visual Studio Windows Form template to ask your special someone to be your valentine
+C# Visual Studio Windows Form template to ask your special someone to be your valentine in a fun and heartfelt way.